JamesClark123/hamt/hamt/README.md

 > ./go
 ```

-To compile and run with out graphviz and python:
+To compile and run the pretty printer:

 ```
 > make

-> ./go -b
+> ./go -p [size]
 ```
+Where [size] is the number of elements in the structure you want to see.